-Ammonia includes green ammonia that is produced by synthesizing hydrogen generated by electrolyzing water using power from renewable energy sources (green hydrogen) and nitrogen separated from the atmosphere, blue ammonia that is produced by synthesizing hydrogen produced capturing carbon dioxide generated in the process of the decomposition of fossil fuels (blue hydrogen) and nitrogen separated from the atmosphere, and gray ammonia that is produced by synthesizing hydrogen produced captures (blue hydrogen) and nitrogen separated from the atmosphere, and gray ammonia that is produced by synthesizing hydrogen produced captures (blue hydrogen) and nitrogen separated from the atmosphere, and gray ammonia that is produced by synthesizing hydrogen p without capturing carbon dioxide generated in the process of the decomposition of fossil fuels (gray hydrogen) and nitrogen separated from the atmosphere (Fig. 14).
+Ammonia includes green ammonia that is produced by synthesizing hydrogen generated by electrolyzing water using power from renewable energy sources (green hydrogen) and nitrogen separated from the atmosphere, blue ammonia that is produced by synthesizing hydrogen produced capturing carbon dioxide generated in the process of the decomposition of fossil fuels (blue hydrogen) and nitrogen separated from the atmosphere, and gray ammonia that is produced by synthesizing hydrogen produced without capturing carbon dioxide generated in the process of the decomposition of fossil fuels (gray hydrogen) and nitrogen separated from the atmosphere (see Fig. 14).
 Ammonia is currently widely used as manure and for industrial use, with gray ammonia that emits carbon dioxide in its production process being the most common.
 In the future, it will be necessary to transition to blue ammonia and green ammonia.
 In order to make use of ammonia fuel, which has a high greenhouse gas emissions reduction effect, R&D is being carried out with regard to compatible engine equipment and bunkering technology, and the necessary systems and infrastructure will also be developed.